Coverage D: Loss of Use in Home Insurance

 What’s Covered by Loss of Use?

-Additional Living Expense: If a disaster has forced you from your home, then you’ll have additional expenses while your house undergoes repairs.
-These are a few examples of what qualifies for reimbursement:
+Additional Living Expense: If a disaster forces you from your home, then you’ll have extra expenses while your house undergoes repairs.
+A few examples of what qualifies for reimbursement under Coverage D:

-- Temporary Housing: You’re covered for the cost of living in a hotel, apartment, or rental home that is comparable in size/value while your house is uninhabitable or while you search for a new home (if your current home is unrepairable).
+- The cost of temporarily living in a hotel, apartment, or rental home that is comparable in size/value to your current home.
+Coverage only applies while your house is uninhabitable or while you search for a new home.

-- Groceries: Any excess in groceries should be covered.
-If you normally pay $150 in groceries, but your grocery bill increases to $200 while in your temporary home, you should be reimbursed $50.
+- If you usually pay $150/week for groceries, but your grocery bill suddenly increases to $200 while living in your temporary home, you can expect to recover the extra $50.

-- Rental Furniture: Renting furniture to use while you live in your temporary home should be covered.
+- Renting furniture to use while you live in your temporary home should be covered.

-- Transportation: If your temporary home is further away, forcing you to spend more on fuel when traveling, then you should be reimbursed the difference.
+- If your temporary home is further away from work, forcing you to spend more on fuel while traveling, then you document the difference and submit receipts to your insurance company.

-Prohibited Use: This only occurs if a governing body prohibits you from returning to your home after a disaster due to nearby damage to homes.
-It doesn’t cover being asked to leave temporarily as a precaution.
+If a governing body prevents you from returning to your home after a disaster due to nearby damage to homes, your insurance may not cover this temporary leave of absence as it is a precaution and mandated by the government.

-In any case, make sure you keep track your receipts for your expenses.
+Keep track of your receipts for all your expenses.
 The more detailed information you can provide, the easier it will be to file your claim.

 What Are My Coverage Limits?

-It’s important to know how much your loss of use policy covers so that you can budget accordingly.
-Typically, it’s between 10 - 30 percent of your home’s value.
-This means that if you have a $200,000 in coverage for your home, then you would be able to claim between $20,000 and $60,000.
+Know how much your loss of use policy covers so that you can budget accordingly.
+Typically, Coverage D is 10 - 30 percent of your home’s value.
+If your declarations page says you carry $200,000 in Coverage A for your home, then you can expect Coverage D to be between $20,000 and $60,000.

 Are There Any Exceptions to a Loss of Use Policy?

-Loss of use coverage only covers the time it takes to either repair or replace a damaged home.
-This means that if it takes 2 months to fix your home, but you decide to wait two more weeks before moving in, then you wouldn’t be reimbursed for that additional time.
-There are also some policies that put a specific time limit on the loss of use: usually 12 months.
+Loss of use coverage only remains active during the time to repair or replace a damaged home.
+If it takes two months to fix your home, but you decide to wait two more weeks before moving in, then you wouldn’t be reimbursed for the additional two weeks.
+Home insurance companies can put a specific time limit on the loss of use, usually 12 months.

-You must find a comparable residence to live in while you await your home repairs.
-If you normally pay $2000 a month for rent, then you cannot rent a home that costs $3000 a month with double the square footage.
-They have to be similar.
+You must find a comparable residence to live in while you wait for your home repairs.
+If you usually pay $2,000/month for your mortgage, then you cannot rent a home that costs $3,000/month with double the square footage.

-Be aware that your mortgage is NOT covered by the loss of use policy.
-This policy aims to cover additional expenses.
-Your mortgage would be an expected expense.
+The loss of use coverage does NOT cover your mortgage.
+This policy aims to cover additional expenses, and your mortgage would be an expected expense.

 Understand Your Homeowners Policy

 It’s important to remember that each policy is different.
-It’s best to look over your policy and talk to your insurance agent to understand exactly what reimbursements you qualify for under your loss of use coverage.
+It’s best to look over your policy and talk to your insurance agent to understand the specific Coverage D in your plan.

 At your service,